Call to Power II: Mods

 One significant feature of Call to Power II is its support for mods.
-A large number of game rules are stored in text files, along with many AI scripts.
-Even more importantly, Call to Power II had a fully documented scripting language called SLIC, with a C-like syntax, through which many things about the game could be tweaked.
-The game came with 3 mods (Classical/Medieval, original Default and Samurai/Mythical Creatures).
+A large number of game data are stored in database text files such as the Units.txt, where the data about the units are stored.
+For instance, how much a unit costs to build, its strength, how many move points it has, and which technology the player needs to know to build it.
+Even more importantly, Call to Power II has a fully documented scripting language called SLIC, with a C-like syntax, through which many things about the game can be tweaked.
+The game comes with four scenarios.
+One is just a world map with preset starting positions for the different civilizations.
+The other three are "Nuclear Detente", "Alexander the Great", and "The Magnificent Samurai".
+In all three scenarios SLIC is used to trigger game events.
+The most extreme is the Samurai scenario, where the game is transformed from a turn-based empire building game into a turn-based adventure game demonstrating the modding capabilities.
 The sole released patch for Call to Power II enhanced the functionality of SLIC, allowing creation of mods that change the gameplay significantly.
 The game's community created many mods, with the primary goals of fixing the AI and balance issues that were in the original game.
 Later, new game play features were incorporated through mods as well.

 Source code release

 After Activision ceased to support Call to Power II, the Apolyton Civilization Site became the de facto support center for the game, being the only active online community of this game and offering help with technical problems.
 That site is also largely where the modding efforts occurred.

 At one point, the members of the Apolyton site contacted Activision and asked them to release the source code to Call to Power II.
 After several months of negotiation, Activision agreed and the source code was released in October 2003 exclusively to the Apolyton Civilization Site to allow the community to support the game themselves with community patches.
-There were limitations to how the source code might be used; for example, no commercial use of anything created with the source base was allowed.
+There were limitations to how the source code might be used; for example, no commercial use of anything created with the source base was allowed and that anything created can only be used with the retail version of the game, basically patches.

-Currently, the source code project is accessible through a Subversion server.
-Through Apolyton, those wishing to view the source code or wish to modify the code can find the SVN server forum at the Apolyton link below for more information.

-The community produced several patches over the years, the last version being rev.1111 from June 2011.
-However, as of September 2, 2013, the unofficial patches are not meant to be used with the later GOG.com release of the game, without further tweaking.
+Originally, the source code project was accessible through a Subversion server, later development moved to GitHub.
+The community produced several patches over the years, the last version is from January 2025 and supports Windows and Linux.

-Critical reception

-John Lee reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "Yogi Berra said it best: 'It's like deja vu all over again."